EU Commission proposes cutting pesticides by half by 2030

 The commission’s proposals need to be endorsed by EU lawmakers and member countries.

-“When we restore nature, we allow it to continue providing clean air, water, and food, and we enable it to shield us from the worst of the climate crisis,” commission Vice President Frans Timmermans, who oversees the European Green Deal.
+“When we restore nature, we allow it to continue providing clean air, water, and food, and we enable it to shield us from the worst of the climate crisis,” said commission Vice President Frans Timmermans, who oversees the European Green Deal.
 “Reducing pesticide use likewise helps nature recover, and protects the humans who work with these chemicals.”